MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     #display(dfdimProduct_gold)

-12. Similar to what you've done with your other dimensions, you need to ensure that your product table remains up-to-date as new data comes in.
-In a new code block, paste the following:
+12. Similar to what you've done with your other dimensions, you need to ensure that your product table remains up-to-date as new data comes in. **In a new code block**, paste the following:

     ```python
     from delta.tables import *